Skip to Content

 Stops along the main road in Everglades National Park

 Along the main Everglades road, there are a series of stops with short walks that round out your experience.
-In one day, you can’t do it all, so I would recommend you choose perhaps two or three of these:
+Most people don’t have time to do it all, so I would recommend you choose perhaps two or three of these:

 The Pinelands Trail is a half-mile walk, this time through another environment, a typical Florida pine forest.
 A longer trail is nearby, starting near the Long Pine Key picnic area (which is very nice place for stop for the picnic you packed.)

 The Pa-hay-okee Overlook.
 The observation tower here gives you a chance to appreciate the grand sweep of the Everglades and dwarf bald cypress trees.
-It is beautiful in later afternoon light.
-Look into the tangle of trees just below the overlook.
-We’ve seen a barred owl in there twice (in two different years.)
+It is beautiful in late afternoon light.

 The end of the road: Flamingo